 Vertebral Components of the Lumbar Spine

 - The vertebral arches are interconnected by paired facet joints, which in combination with the disc, create a three joint complex at each vertebral motion segment.
-This three-joint complex at each vertebral segment (the facet joint) allows for motion in flexion, extension, rotation, and lateral bending.
+This three-joint complex at each vertebral segment (the facet joint) provides support and allows for motion.

 - The facet joints have cartilage on each surface and a capsule around them.
 The cartilage can degenerate as one ages, and lead to degenerative arthritis.

-- The spinous process protrudes from the junction of the two laminae and these are the ridges that can be felt through the skin along the back of the spine.
+- The spinous process protrudes from the back of the spine, and these are the ridges that can be felt through the skin along the back of the spine.